 Tumatauenga is regarded as a symbol of war by the Maori and his name inspired the Maori name of the New Zealand Army: Ngati Tumatauenga.
 The Maori dedicated war parties and hunting trips in his name and made offers to honor the deity in the event of war.

 Warfare is one of the most ancient and long-lasting institutions known to humankind.
-People fought each other thousands of years before they found a way to document it.
-In fact, the earliest known battlefield dates to 13,000 BC and is located in Jebel Sahaba, in Egypt.
+People fought each other for thousands of years before they found a way to document it.
+In fact, the earliest known battlefield dates to 13,000 BC and is located in Jebel Sahaba, Egypt.

 Over time, wars became ritualized, mythologized, and used as ways of uniting a community.
 The above list includes some of the most well-known symbols of war and most serve as reminders of how important it was (and still is) for different civilizations to be victorious in battle.

 A List of Gods of War from Around the World